 These forms of compensation can fluctuate widely between cases.
 Some important factors include:

-- the salary and benefits received by the worker,
+- the salary and benefits you received,

 - the employer’s actions,

 - whether you mitigated your damages by looking for a new job, and